alext-sap/lx-collabo/docs/en/template/05_user_interface_element_texts/05_user_interface_element_texts.md

 *Provide guidelines on translating titles, labels, or descriptions of common UI elements below with regards to capitalization, punctuation, and other style-related points as applicable.*

+*Feel free to rearrange or reorganize the topics in this section to fit your preferred style.*

 *If there is no guidelines, delete the content of this section except for the following statement:*

 Follow the general guidelines regarding capitalization, punctuation, and other style-related points when translating common UI element texts.